fertrig/trigoso.xyz/static/resume.md

 ### marGo
 _Senior Software Engineer • April 2014 - May 2015 • [margo.me](https://margo.me)_

-**Built a highly scalable cloud distributed system using Javascript, C#, and ASP.NET MVC.**
+**Built a highly scalable cloud distributed system using Javascript, C#, ASP.NET MVC, and Xamarin.**

-Worked hand-in-hand with the CTO.
+Used Event Sourcing to record events in a time-series fashion in Cassandra.
+Used Redis for caching of data models; and queue services, like SQS, to scale out the system.
 Developed the backend of the system using C# and ASP.NET MVC.
 Built the web front end using Javascript and Knockout; and a mobile app using Xamarin.

-Used Event Sourcing to record events in a time-series fashion in Cassandra.
-Used Redis for caching of data models; and queue services, like SQS, to scale out the system.

 Configured the system to be highly available in AWS.
 Performed zero-downtime deployments.
 Integrated with various cloud services like SendGrid, Twilio, PubNub, etc.
 Introduced Kanban and unit test practices to the team, drastically improving product quality.

+Worked hand-in-hand with the CTO.

 ### Ultimate Software
 _Senior Software Engineer • Feb 2007 - April 2014 • [www.ukg.com](https://www.ukg.com)_

 **Developed web solutions using C#, ASP.NET, WCF, JavaScript, jQuery, SQL.**

-Led several teams that developed features and integrations inside a large enterprise SaaS software system.
+**Led several software teams inside a large enterprise SaaS software system.**
-Led a team who received several bonus awards due to high performance.

 Built integrations between products using a service-oriented architecture.
 Worked extensively with unit test frameworks.